 Imagine if all appraisers and valuers verified the information about the subject property that they relied on.
 The world would receive more accurate valuations.
 Instead, trainers of valuers indoctrinate their students into providing multiple “Assumptions and Limiting Conditions” that merely serve as disclaimers that complete due diligence was not performed, and then they have the nerve to call this "good appraising"!
 (Some U.S. appraisers even have the curious habit of rigorously verifying comparable sales while failing to verify the subject property's imminent sale.)
 Remember that "Assumptions and Limiting Conditions" serve to protect appraisers and valuers from liability and not to protect the client.
 Take the following example:

-In the post on Scotland (http://www.internationalappraiser.com/2013/09/appraisal-of-former-naval-base-in.html), for instance, I spoke of a former munitions site appraised as the site of a new, 5-star hotel, with the valuer stating the assumption that no environmental contamination was present (almost never the case with a munitions site), even with abundant metal scrap visibly leaching oxides into the soil, underneath signs warning persons to keep out due to ongoing asbestos removal.
+In the Scotland post, (http://www.internationalappraiser.com/2013/09/appraisal-of-former-naval-base-in.html), I spoke of a former munitions site appraised as the site of a new, 5-star hotel, with the valuer stating the assumption that no environmental contamination was present (almost never the case with a munitions site), even with abundant metal scrap visibly leaching oxides into the soil, underneath signs warning persons to keep out due to ongoing asbestos removal.

-Making this statement in the “Assumptions and Limiting Conditions” section of an appraisal is not good appraising; it is aiding and abetting fraud.
-Sure, a valuer is not professionally trained in measuring environmental contamination, but a valuer does not have to be an environmental expert to state the obvious in his or her report.
+Making this assumption in the “Assumptions and Limiting Conditions” section of an appraisal is not good appraising; it is aiding and abetting fraud.
+Sure, a valuer is not professionally trained in measuring environmental contamination, but a valuer does not have to be an environmental expert to state visible evidence in his or her report.

 I remember a situation with a former Honeywell building in

 The truly concerned appraiser or valuer (who cares about his clients) needs to think about whatever may affect the market value of the property.
-This includes being properly informed in matters of construction and design, demographic analysis, and microeconomic analysis of the equilibrium between supply and demand.
-Anything less makes the valuation a meaningless academic exercise and is an abdication of professional responsibility.
+This includes being properly informed in matters of construction and design, environmental hazards, flood zones and protected wetlands, demographic analysis, and microeconomic analysis of the equilibrium between supply and demand.
+Anything less could make the valuation a meaningless academic exercise and is an abdication of professional responsibility.
 It can also hurt the client.

-PS: For younger or foreign readers, the above illustration is of a character named "Sergeant Schultz", an incompetent prison guard in the 1960s television sitcom "Hogan's Heroes".
-His stock phrase was "I know nothing!" even though he sometimes knew that his prisoners were up to no good, but could be persuaded to look away by a piece of chocolate.
+PS: For younger or foreign readers, the above illustration is of a television character named "Sergeant Schultz", an incompetent prison guard played by John Banner in the 1960s television sitcom "Hogan's Heroes".
+His stock phrase was "I know nothing, NOTHING!" even though he sometimes knew that his prisoners were up to no good, but he could be persuaded to look away by a piece of chocolate.